The MVP Action Grant is currently CLOSED to applications.

-The MVP Action Grant offers financial resources to municipalities that are seeking to advance priority climate adaptation actions to address climate change impacts resulting from extreme weather, sea level rise, inland and coastal flooding, severe heat, and other climate impacts.
+The MVP Action Grant offers financial resources to communities that are seeking to advance priority climate adaptation actions to address climate change impacts resulting from extreme weather, sea level rise, inland and coastal flooding, severe heat, and other climate impacts.

-- Project budget and deliverables
+- Project scope/budget

 - MVP yearly progress report describing any relevant work toward advancing community priorities since earning MVP designation